FelixOnline/v2/content/articles/2016-11-18-masculinity-vs-attractiveness.md

 Beauty may even be in the health of the beholder.
 Women who have suffered from childhood illness have a stronger preference for more masculine male faces.
 This preference is even stronger in individuals with poorer current health.

 The ‘complementary genes hypothesis’ suggests that individuals will be most attracted to mates with maximally different immune systems.
-The major histocompatibility complex \(MHC\) is part of the immune system – MHC molecules bind to infectious pathogens, initiating an immune response.
+The major histocompatibility complex (MHC) is part of the immune system – MHC molecules bind to infectious pathogens, initiating an immune response.
 Partners with dissimilar MHCs will produce offspring with a diverse array of MHC molecules, providing defence against many different pathogens.
 Females are able to recognize the degree of dissimilarity of a potential partner’s MHC using odour.
-Women scent\-rated men’s t\-shirts as being more attractive if the wearer had a dissimilar MHC.
+Women scent-rated men’s t-shirts as being more attractive if the wearer had a dissimilar MHC.
 Opposites really do attract.